chickensmitten/solidity-basics/readme.md

   - Web3.js is a collection of libraries that allow developers to interact with a remote or local Ethereum node using HTTP, IPC, or WebSocket
   - `const Web3 = require("web3");` to create an instance of web3
   - Then use a provider `const web3 = new Web3(ganache.provider());` to communicate between the test network like ganache and web3

-### How Metamask works with your web browser
-- Whenever Metamask is running in your browser, it automatically injects web3 library into any active page.
-Can verify this by typing `web3` in browser console
-- This allows us to instantly get access to a copy of web3 that points to a blockchain network.